rajneeshprakashhajela/architect/README.md

 8. Deliver sprint commitments by working proactively with key collaborators to identify and navigate obstacles.<br/>
 9. Build high-performing software with an evolving set of tools across several technology stacks and engage in the stewardship of our development process.<br/>
 10. Collaborate with cross-functional project teams including Architects, QA, Product Management, and others to delight our clients<br/>
+Undertake full and complete ownership of designated application components all the way from conception, design and test to delivery and support. <br/><br/>

+Collaborate with Product Managers, Business Analysts, Application Architects, Developers, QA, DevOps, and Security teams for design, development, testing, maintenance and support.<br/>

+Plan, implement, and ensure that delivery milestones are met.
+Participate in quarterly planning as it relates to the application components that you support.<br/>

+Improve business processes and support critical business strategies by managing the development, implementation,<br/>

+and maintenance of business application systems.<br/>

+Provide solutions using design patterns, common techniques, and industry best practices that meet the typical<br/>

+challenges/requirements of a core application including usability, performance, security, resiliency, compatibility, and scalability.<br/>

+Proactively recognize system deficiencies and implement effective solutions.<br/>
+Participate in, contribute to, and assimilate changes, enhancements, requirements (functional and non-functional), and requirements traceability.<br/>
+Apply significant knowledge of industry trends and developments to improve in-house practices and services to support client Confidential Information.<br/>
+Provide Level-3 support.
+Provide application knowledge and training to Level-2 and Level-1 support teams.<br/>
+Must have excellent communication and presentation skills.
+This Technical Delivery Manager will be required to work with and coordinate with multiple teams and report to leadership and executives.<br/>
+Must be a people person that can effectively lead and guide teams and users from all organization levels.<br/>
+Ability to conduct code and design reviews.<br/>
+Regular and consistent attendance and availability.
+Special Projects.<br/>
+Other duties may be assigned.<br/>